HaivuUK/lua-regression/lua-regression/README.md

 ## Installation

-This package can be installed with a local LaTeX distribution (e.g. TeX Live, MikTeX).
-(Once approved, it will be available on CTAN.)
+This package can be installed with a local LaTeX distribution (e.g. TeX Live, MikTeX), from [CTAN](https://ctan.org/pkg/lua-regression).

 Otherwise, you can clone the repository or download from [releases](https://github.com/HaivuUK/lua-regression/releases/latest)